Crazy (Keep On Falling)

 "Crazy (Keep On Falling)" is a song by American group The John Hall Band.
 It was released as a single in 1981 from their album All of the Above.
-Bob Leinbach provided the lead vocals for this song.
+John Hall and Bob Leinbach share lead vocals on the song, with vocal cameos from bassist John Troy.

 The song narrowly missed the Top 40 on the Billboard Hot 100, peaking at No. 42.
 However, it was a Top 20 on the Mainstream Rock charts, peaking at No. 13.
 This became the band's biggest hit.